mmo7kd/cs4414-project/groundsGuide/readme.txt

 	-use the android sdk manager

 2) Add the android-support-v7-appcomcat and google-play-services_lib to eclipse
-	-import->existing android code, then navigate to the library folders in your android-sdk folder -you should see two new folders with the above names in your project
+	-import->existing android code, then navigate to the library folders in the project folder -you should see two new folders with the above names in your project

 3) Link the two libraries mentioned above to your project